 - Students seeking language study must show successful completion of four-years of language.
 If fewer than 4 years of language are completed, student must have official AP scores sent from College Board to Augustana.

 - Students seeking language study must take a foreign language placement exam (if requested by the department)

-- Bring a valid driver's license or government issued photo ID at the time of registration
+- Provide a valid driver's license or government issued photo ID prior to registration

-- Sign the following required forms (Augustana Honor Pledge, Campus Communication Form, Media Release and the High School Advanced Study Program agreement at the time of registration)
+- Sign the required forms prior to registration (Augustana Honor Pledge, Campus Communication Form, Media Release and the High School Advanced Study Program agreement).

-- Show photo ID to obtain a valid campus identification card
+- Provide a copy of photo ID to obtain a valid campus identification card

 - Set-up an Augustana email account

 - Validate your campus network username and password